After6Services/mt-plugin-superassets-for-flickr/README.md

 # License

-This plugin is licensed under The BSD 2-Clause License, http://www.opensource.org/licenses/bsd-license.php.
+This plugin is licensed under The MIT License, http://www.opensource.org/licenses/mit-license.php.
 See LICENSE.md for the exact license.

 # Authorship

-Flickr Assets was originally written by Arseni Mouchinski with help from Dave Aiello and Jeremy King.
+SuperAssets for Flickr was originally written by Arseni Mouchinski with help from Dave Aiello and Jeremy King.

+# Credits

+SuperAssets for Flickr was originally developed for deployment within the [Government of British Columbia Newsroom](http://www.newsroom.gov.bc.ca/).
+After6 Services LLC thanks the Government of British Columbia's Ministry of Citizens' Services and Open Government for its support of and involvement in the initial development of this plugin.

 # Copyright